Psychedelics have been many things.

 Now, they're cutting-edge science.

 At the forefront of research into the exciting potential of psychedelic substances is Dr. Kenneth Tupper.
-An Adjunct Professor at the University of British Columbia’s School of Population and Public Health, Dr. Tupper has been studying the myriad uses and effects of psychedelics since 1999.
+An Adjunct Professor at the University of Victoria’s School of Child and Youth Care, Dr. Tupper has been studying the myriad uses and effects of psychedelics since 1999.

 “Psychedelic plants and substances have been misunderstood in modern culture.
 I am working to advance knowledge about how they can be invaluable tools for healing and learning,” says Dr. Tupper.